 Still, Visible does offer great coverage throughout the U.S. by providing access to Verizon’s network.
-Verizon is currently the highest-ranking network in the nation based on test results published by RootMetrics.
+The Verizon Network is currently tied for the highest-ranking network in the nation based on test results published by RootMetrics.

 To see if Visible offers coverage in your area, check out its coverage map.

 You can visit Visible’s website and enter your address or ZIP code to see if you’ll have service in your area.

 Visible offers access to Verizon’s 4G LTE/5G network on its original plan and access to Verizon’s 5G Ultra Wideband service on the Visible+ plan.
-Based on my experience with Visible and Verizon’s data coverage map, it appears that you’ll likely have access to reliable data with Visible.
-However, Visible’s plan does not include high-speed internet access.
+Based on my experience with Visible and Verizon’s data coverage map, it appears that you’ll likely have access to reliable data with Visible if you’re covered by Verizon in your area.